sheckman/sigcse2019/info/studentvolunteers.md

 * If your registration was paid by cheque, your refund will be a cheque issued via ACM, which may take up to one month after the conference is over.

+## Institutional Coordinators

+<em>SIGCSE Symposium Student Volunteer Policy for schools that send more than four undergraduate student volunteers to SIGCSE</em>

+The SIGCSE Symposium relies on its student volunteer corps for the success of the conference.
+Hence, we are particularly grateful to the schools that bring larger cohorts of student volunteers.
+To ensure the best experience for student volunteers, institution faculty, and the Student Volunteer Coordinators, schools that provide more than four undergraduate students volunteers must designate a single Institutional Coordinator for all the student volunteers from that institution who must fulfill the following responsibilities.

+* The Institutional Coordinator must attend SIGCSE and be available via cell phone and email during the conference.
+* When possible, the Institutional Coordinator should accompany the volunteers to the Student Volunteer Headquarters when the students check in.
+* The Institutional Coordinator must attest to the ability of each of their students to accomplish the tasks expected of student volunteers.
+If appropriate, the contact may also meet with one of the Student Volunteer Coordinators for a confidential discussion of roles that might prove difficult for a student so that we can identify more appropriate roles.

+If an institution does not designate a coordinator, we may limit the number of volunteers from that institution.
+In addition, schools that do not designate an Institutional Coordinator or whose students do not perform their tasks reliably risk losing Student Volunteer privileges in future years.

 ## Frequently Asked Questions

 ### Who is eligible to be a student volunteer?